-The Board of Directors, at the proposal of the Nomination and Remuneration Committee, contracted the services of a specialised company (Fidelio Partners) at the end of 2021 in order to carry out a complete and rigorous exercise of evaluation of the performance of the Board of Directors and its Commissions with the help of an external consultant.
-The conclusions of the evaluation report by Fidelio Partners were presented, after having been considered by the Nomination and Remuneration Committee, at the meeting of the Board of Directors on 23 February 2022 and, based on them, an action plan to implement the recommendations made by the external consultant and approved by the Board of Directors at the proposal of the Nomination and Remuneration Committee, which has been developed during 2022 with the support of Fidelio Partners.
-Notwithstanding the fact that the consultant concluded that, in general, DIA's Board of Directors performs its functions adequately, Fidelio Partners' recommendations focused on the following points of attention to improve the efficiency of the Board of Directors and its Committees, carrying out during 2022 the following actions:
+The Board of Directors, at the proposal of the Nomination and Remuneration Committee, contracted the services of a specialised company (Russell Reynolds) in order to carry out an exercise of evaluation of the performance of the Board of Directors and its Commissions with the help of an external consultant.
+The main conclusions of the evaluation report by Russell Reynolds were presented, after having been considered by the Nomination and Remuneration Committee, at the meeting of the Board of Directors on 26 February 20225 and, based on them, it has been approved to prepare an action plan to implement the recommendations made by the external consultant and approved by the Board of Directors at the proposal of the Nomination and Remuneration Committee, this plan to be developed during the 2025 financial year and beyond.
+While the consultant concluded that, in general, the DIA Board of Directors performs its functions adequately, Russell Reynolds' recommendations primarily focused on areas of attention to improve the efficiency of the Board of Directors and its Committees.